GarbarovJava/scanner/README.md

-# scanner Just a lismal test of scanner
+# Just a smal test of scanner